The start of the controversy about red meat and cancer

 Trimethylamine N-oxide (TMAO) is a controversial compound that research has linked to colon and colorectal cancer (132,219).

 Red meat is high in choline and L-carnitine (amino acid), which gut bacteria may metabolize into TMAO (133,134,194,216,217,218).
 High TMAO levels correlate with high TMA and DMA levels (216).
 TMA and DMA risk undergoing nitrosation, which potentially causes cancer (via nitrosated amine formation) (218).

 However, TMAO may be a lurking variable, rather than a mechanism causing red meat’s carcinogenicity (218).
 Evidence of TMAO’s protective effect in carcinogenesis (by correcting mutant protein folding (218,220,221)) supports this assertion.

 What you can do about it: The effects that TMAO has on gut health are still largely unknown, though maintaining a healthy gut (by eating a diet rich in fruits and vegetables) can prevent some potential damage from red meat (44,135,7,10,11,21,33,36,42,44,51-58,178,191).

 Mechanism 5: Neu5Gc

-Human blood contains N-Acetylneuraminic acid (Neu5Ac) type sugars, but the blood of nearly every other mammal contains N-glycolylneuraminic acid (Neu5Gc) type sugars.
+Human blood contains N-Acetylneuraminic acid (Neu5Ac), but nearly every other mammal’s blood has N-glycolylneuraminic acid (Neu5Gc) type sugars.

 What you can do about it: The only way to mitigate the effects of Neu5Gc is to eat less red meat.